 Asset Management

-Keep a detailed database of all assets, with information on their expected lifespan and replacement timelines in an asset management system.
-This allows businesses to plan ahead and minimise downtime when it’s time to replace or dispose of assets.
+Use an asset management system to keep a detailed database of all assets.
+It must include their expected lifespan and replacement timelines.
+This allows businesses to plan ahead and minimise downtime when it is time to replace or dispose of assets.

 Compliance Checklists

-Ensure that disposal procedures align with relevant industry regulations, such as the WEEE (Waste Electrical and Electronic Equipment) directive in the EU or local e-waste laws.
+Ensure disposal procedures follow industry regulations, like the WEEE directive (Waste Electrical and Electronic Equipment) in the EU and local e-waste laws.
 These checklists can prevent costly legal issues and maintain compliance.

 Partner with Certified Recyclers

-Work with certified electronic waste recyclers who follow environmentally friendly disposal practices.
-This reduces the risk of improper handling and ensures that hazardous materials are disposed of safely.
+Collaborate with certified electronic waste recyclers that adhere to environmentally friendly disposal practices.
+This reduces the risk of improper handling and ensures safe disposal of hazardous materials.

 Data Security